philipperolet/trg-players/README.md

 The player was developed as an exercise to refresh my knowledge of artificial neural networks, and explore how they can be implemented in Clojure.
 It learns simple game concepts in a few hours of training (not going into walls, grabbing a fruit when next to it).
 The simple design and network architecture suggests that it cannot really learn to play well with lots of training (although this has not been tested).

 #### Performance
-Using a simple network (2 to 3 hidden layers of 500 to 2000 neurons), the player will learn after playing ~ 500 games (of 5K moves each) to avoid walls and move towards a fruit when it walks next to one.
+Using a simple network (2 hidden layers of 500 neurons), the player will learn after playing ~ 500 games (of 5K moves each) to avoid walls and move towards a fruit when it walks next to one.

 #### Training speed
 Training M00 on a recent laptop will take about 1s per game for a 2-hidden-512-units layer network (aka 85-512-512-5 network overall).
 Thus the performance described above should take ~ 10 minutes to compute.